prestoalvarez/zk-pig/docs/prover-input-generation.md

   - **Ancestors**: At minimum, the parent header, and optionally all block headers up to the oldest ancestor block accessed during execution (maximum 256 entries).
   - **Codes**: Bytecode of all smart contracts called during execution.
   - **PreState**: The partial pre-state accessed during execution, represented as a list of RLP-encoded MPT nodes (both account storage and all storage tries in the same list).
 - **AccessList**: A mapping of accessed state entries (accounts and storage) during block execution.
-While this data is actually redundant, it currently facilitate some ZK EVM prover engines by enabling to perform some pre-state validations before executing the block.
+While this data is actually redundant, it currently facilitates some ZK EVM prover engines by enabling to perform some pre-state validations before executing the block.
 On the long run we may re-assess if this is absolutely needed.

 ## Generation of Prover Inputs

 ### Approach Overview

-The current approach consists in collecting Prover Inputs data from a remote Ethereum-compatible JSON-RPC node (full node for recent blocks or archive node for older blocks).
+The current approach consists of collecting Prover Inputs data from a remote Ethereum-compatible JSON-RPC node (full node for recent blocks or archive node for older blocks).
 This method ensures compatibility across chains exposing Ethereum compatible JSON-RPC API and is relatively lightweight to maintain.
 Although it incurs performance overhead due to multiple API calls, it offers an acceptable trade-off given current proving times.

 Alternative approaches, such as integrating prover input generation directly within a full node, offer better performance but require new implementations for each EVM chain.